-Employment, Non-Competition and Non-Solicitation Agreement with Chief Legal Officer, John Suydam
+Employment Agreement with former Chief Legal Officer, John Suydam

-On July 19, 2017, we entered into an employment,non-competition and non-solicitation agreement with John Suydam, our chief legal officer, which we amended on December 20, 2019.
-Pursuant to his agreement, Mr. Suydam is entitled to an annual base salary of \$2,500,000, and an annual equity incentive award in the form of RSUs that have an aggregate value of \$3,750,000 and vest in four equal quarterly installments, subject to the Company's receipt of performance fees sufficient to cover the associated equity-based compensation expense.
+On July 19, 2017, we entered into an employment,non-competition and non-solicitation agreement with John Suydam, our chief legal officer, which we amended on December 20, 2019 and December 5, 2023.
+Pursuant to his agreement, for his service as a senior advisor and partner, Mr. Suydam is entitled, effective January 1, 2024, to an annual base salary of \$1,000,000.
+Following the 2023 amendment, Mr. Suydam is no longer entitled to an annual incentive award (in the form of RSUs or otherwise).